 Around fifteen scholarships are awarded each year to support doctoral candidates pursuing research within the Foundation's four priority domains.
-Trudeau scholars are accomplished individuals who are actively engaged in their fields and who have strong leadership potential.
-They are encouraged to work with Trudeau mentors and fellows.
+The Foundation's scholars are accomplished individuals who are actively engaged in their fields and who have strong leadership potential.
+They are encouraged to work with Foundation mentors and fellows.
 Scholars' interaction with the Foundation community, non-academic spheres, and the general public is an essential aspect of the Scholarship Program.